-- a high level of motivation to teach - commitment to work and personal and professional development - eagerness to be autonomous and motivated life-long learners themselves - efficient teaching/learning skills - constructive and encouraging attitude to others' ideas - positive attitude towards students, colleagues and work - effective team-member skills
+- a high level of motivation to teach, - commitment to work and personal and professional development, - eagerness to be autonomous and motivated lifelong learners themselves, - efficient teaching/learning skills, - constructive and encouraging attitude to others' ideas, - positive attitude towards students, colleagues, and work, - effective team-member skills.

-Instructors who would like to work with the team need to follow the legal procedures specified by the Rectorate and announced on the official website of Atılım University (www.atılim.edu.tr) in connection with the Council of Higher Education, and apply as instructed.
+Instructors who would like to work with the team need to follow the legal procedures specified by the Rectorate and announced on the official website of Atılım University (www.atilim.edu.tr) in connection with the Council of Higher Education and apply as instructed.

 Necessary support, guidance and opportunities are given to the SFL instructors with an 'open-door' policy on the part of the administration.
-In the SFL, it is believed that in order to help develop students, it is up to the instructors to develop and change themselves.
-In order to promote teacher development activities and maintain effective teaching and learning skills, an active Professional Development Unit (PDU) is in charge in each department.
+In the SFL, it is believed that to help develop students, it is up to the instructors to develop and change themselves.
+To promote teacher development activities and maintain effective teaching and learning skills, an active Professional Development Unit (PDU) is in charge of each department.
 Depending on the need of the instructors in the two departments, some or all of the activities below are carried out in a planned and careful manner to empower the instructors at PDU.

+- Pre-service training

-- Pre service training - In service training
+- In-service training

-- On the job training
+- On-the-job training

 - Class observations

 - Peer observations

-- Action researches
+- Action research